 - Linux Kernel Runtime Guard (LKRG), a kernel module that performs runtime integrity checking of the Linux kernel to detect security vulnerabilities and exploits, can be easily installed on Whonix.

-We’re including Openwall here because of the important role it’s played in the open source security community since it was started more than a decade ago.
-New users should be cautious in selecting Owl and other distros no longer being developed unless they are viewing it as an educational opportunity or intend to borrow code and/or ideas from the project.
+We’ve included Owl in this article despite the fact that the distro is currently on hold because of the important role that Owl has played in the open-source security community since its inception.
+That being said, new users should be cautious in selecting Owl and other distros no longer being developed unless they are viewing it as an educational opportunity or intend to borrow code and/or ideas from the project.